European Union Law and Policy

 Accepted proof of English language proficiency: IELTS 5.5+, TOEFL IBT 69+ or TOEFL paper based test 525+

-The programme consists of academic studies and thesis writing.
+The one year master’s programme consists of 30 ECTS (20 Latvian credits) of theoretical study with an interaction between law and other disciplines emphasised within each course track and 30 ECTS (20 Latvian credits) devoted to thesis writing.
 Following successful completion, students are awarded a master’s degree (LL.M) in European Union Law and Policy.

-Students have to complete 6 mandatory courses and 2 optional courses chosen either from the tracks of European Union Law and Policy or Public International Law and Human Rights, as well as specialized courses and defend their master thesis at the end of the programme.
+Students have to complete 6 mandatory courses and 2 optional courses chosen either from the tracks of European Union Law and Policy, Transborder Commercial Law or Public International Law and Human Rights, as well as specialised courses and defend their master thesis at the end of the programme.

 Mandatory courses on offer: